Get a free, no obligation personal loan quote with rates as low as 9.99%

 Pros

-• Money can be invested elsewhere – If you sink all your money into a down payment, you’ll have little leftover to invest in another investment vehicle.
+• Money Can Be Invested Elsewhere – If you sink all your money into a down payment, you’ll have little left over to invest in other investment vehicles.
 By making a smaller down payment, you can open up your pool of available funds to be invested somewhere else.

-• Lower interest rate As mentioned, a smaller down payment often means a lower interest rate, as the lender is protected with mortgage default insurance and can pass some of those savings on to you in the form of a lower rate.
+• Lower Interest Rate – As mentioned, a smaller down payment often means a lower interest rate.
+That’s because the lender is protected with mortgage default insurance and can pass some of those savings on to you in the form of a lower rate.

-• More affordable – Saving tens of thousands of dollars or more for a down payment can take a lot of time and effort.
+• Takes Less Time – Saving tens of thousands of dollars or more for a down payment can take a lot of time and effort.
 But with a smaller down payment, you may be able to realize your dreams of homeownership sooner rather than later.

 Cons